Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Setup.md

 ---
-title: ArrowPoint Telemetry Setup
+title: Setup
 tags: [ArrowPoint, Telemetry, Setup]
 keywords: ArrowPoint, Telemetry, Setup
 last_updated: November 22, 2019
 summary:
-sidebar: arrowpoint_sidebar
+permalink: ArrowPoint_Telemetry/Setup.html
-permalink: Setup.md
+folder: ArrowPoint_Telemetry
-folder: ArrowPoint
+order: 1
 ---

-## Introduction
+## Setup Requirements
 The ArrowPoint Telemetry system is designed to very light weight in terms of physical infrastructure.

 In a race environment TeamArrow runs the entire system on a single i7 laptop with an SSD hard drive.
 However, since the solution does store substantial amounts of information we would recommend at a minimum a 256GB SSD with 100GB free storage for a race environment.